-DISCUSSIONS:
+DISCUSSION:

-We will have in-class discussions of Canvas readings.
+We will have an in-class discussion of "For Discussion" readings most weeks.
 I expect informed participation by the entire class.
 I will notice if you are chronically silent or blatantly uninformed in these discussions and I will assume you have not done the readings and you will not only lose participation points but you will suffer on exam questions that refer to these readings.